TonyVallad/MSZP/readme.md

 ## Todo list

 ### ASAP

+- Look into creating PNGs instead of BMPs. (size matters! xD)
+- Make it possible to drag and drop a data file onto the .exe to auto-start BMP creation.
-- Fix default parameters display when creating a BMP from explorer.
+- Fix default parameters display when creating a BMPs from explorer.
 - Add a preview button based on color profile.
 - Fix video creation.
 (Julia)
 - Add 'Elapsed time' to video creation.